What is Interim Executive Services anyway?

 There is more information about me on my LinkedIn profile.

 I can be reached through LinkedIn, comments to my blog posts or directly at email@example.com.
 I look forward to collaborating with each and every reader.

 What you should do

 Become a follower of my blog.
 A bubble at the bottom of blog pages can be clicked to become a follower.
 My followers are notified every time new content is released.
-Sometimes, articles are posted before the announcement is made.
+Sometimes, articles are posted before a public announcement is made.
 As a follower, you will be the first to have access to new content.
 I need your help getting the word out about this blog.
-Please link this site to any content you are developing and forward links to everyone you know that might be interested in this work.
+Please link this site to any content you are developing and forward links to anyone you know that might be interested in this work.
 I welcome your feedback and commentary.
-At any given time, I have over twenty five articles in various stages of completion.
+At any given time, I have several articles in various stages of completion.
 I am interested in collaborating with practicing executives on the development of articles for publication on this blog.
 Please let me know if you have a question or idea.
 Finally, if you are a decision maker interested in knowing more about Interim Executive Services or an executive considering this type of consulting as a career path, I would love to hear from you.